-Mission and Objectives of the Information Security Office
+UHS Information Security Office

 The Information Security Office's objectives include:

-- Promoting information security awareness among faculty, staff, students and other members of the UHCL community through:
+- Coordinating University-wide information security program efforts to promote information security awareness among faculty, staff, students and other members.

-- Managing cross-functional security projects
+- Managing cross-functional security projects.

-- Monitoring compliance with the University's information security-related policies and its legal and contractual obligations
+- Monitoring compliance with the University's information security-related policies and its legal and contractual obligations.

-- Ensuring that any weaknesses in the University's information defenses are promptly and appropriately remediated
+- Ensuring that any weaknesses in the University's information defenses are promptly and appropriately remediated.